anshpayal/ObjectOrientedProgramming/README.md

         - Data moves openly from function to function.
     - ### Object Oriented Programming
         - It is programming paradigm that is defined using Object instead of only functions
-        - The object contain data (data members) and operations (function or member function)
+        - The object contains data (data members) and operations (function or member function) used to manipulate the data members.
     - ### Programming Paradigms
         - The method of classification of programming language based on their features.
         - Mainly two types: